 - (1) Requirement to Redact.
-In compliance with the policy of the Judicial Conference of the United States and the E-Government Act of 2002, and in order to promote electronic access to case files while also protecting personal privacy and other legitimate interests, parties must refrain from including, or must partially redact where inclusion is necessary, the following personal identifiers from all evidence presented at hearings and from all documents filed with the Clerk, including exhibits, whether filed electronically or non-electronically, unless otherwise ordered by the Court: - (A) Names of Minor Children.
+In compliance with the policy of the Judicial Conference of the United States and the E-Government Act of 2002, parties must refrain from including, or must partially redact where inclusion is necessary, the following personal identifiers from all evidence presented at hearings and from all documents filed with the Clerk, including exhibits, whether filed electronically or non-electronically, unless otherwise ordered by the Court: - (A) Names of Minor Children.
 If the existence of a minor child is required to be disclosed in a court filing or at a court hearing, the child must be identified only by their initials. - (B) Dates of Birth.
 If an individual's date of birth is required to be disclosed in a court filing, only the year of birth should be disclosed. - (C) Social Security Numbers.
 If an individual's social security number is required to be included in a court filing, only the last four digits of that number should be used.
 The only exception is Official Form 121, which the debtor must submit rather than file.
-See Vt.
-LBR 5001-3(b).
+See Local Rule 5001-3(b).